cancer-research-data-inside/lymphoma/Readme.md

 # Basic info. of the project

-Dataset:
+Datasets:
-100 CCL samples in CCL directory
+- 100 CCL samples in CCL directory
-100 FL  samples in FL directory
+- 100 FL  samples in FL directory
-100 MCL samples in MCL directory
+- 100 MCL samples in MCL directory

 Each sample cut into 30 small patches and random flipped and spined to train and test model.